 Since 1989, the Chevy Chase Presbyterian Church has been in partnership with the Shikokho Women’s Group and the people of the village of Shikokho in the Western Province of Kenya.
-Shikokho is located in the rolling hills of the Luhya people, just north of Lake Victoria on the Yala River.
+Shikokho is located in the rolling hills occupied by the Luhya people, just north of Lake Victoria on the Yala River.

-The group also took gifts and supplies from the CCPC congregation to the people of Shikokho, including prescription and non-prescription medicines and other medical supplies for the Medical Clinic, school supplies for the Primary and Secondary schools, sewing supplies and fabric, manual sewing machines and typewriters, mosquito nets, medical training books, two bicycle trailers, wind-up radios, and much more.
+The group also took gifts and supplies from the CCPC congregation to the people of Shikokho, including prescription and non-prescription medicines and other medical supplies for the medical clinic, school supplies for the primary and secondary schools, sewing supplies and fabric, manual sewing machines and typewriters, mosquito nets, medical training books, two bicycle trailers, wind-up radios, and much more.

 In July 2011, the Rev. Molly Blythe Teichert and CCPC members Cameron Donaldson, Gretchen Donaldson, and Jim Shelhamer returned to Shikokho to visit the facility and donate two new classrooms in honor of Ginny Spevak.

 For more information, click on the following links: